Joanna I of Naples: Early years

-Robert was determined to secure the succession to his own descendants and named Joanna and Maria as his heirs at a public ceremony at the Castel Nuovo in Naples on 4 December 1330.
+Robert was determined to secure the succession to his descendants and named Joanna and Maria as his heirs at a public ceremony at the Castel Nuovo in Naples on 4 December 1330.
 John of Durazzo and his wife, Agnes of Périgord, accepted Robert's decision (possibly in the hope that one of their three sons could marry Joanna), but Philip I of Taranto and his wife, Catherine of Valois, decided not to obey.
 When Joanna was invested with the right to succeed her grandfather on 30 November, John and Agnes were among the Neapolitan vassals who swore fealty to her, but Philip and Catherine did not attend the ceremony.
 Even the Pope could only persuade Philip to send a deputy to Naples to pay homage to Joanna on his behalf on 3 March 1331.

 Charles I of Hungary had meanwhile asked the Pope to persuade Robert to restore the two fiefs that his father, Charles Martel, had held in the Regno—the Principality of Salerno and the Honor of Monte Sant' Angelo—to him and his sons.
 He also put forward a marriage alliance, asking Joanna's hand for one of his sons.
 The Pope supported the plan and kept urging Robert to accept it.
 The widowed Catherine of Valois approached her half-brother, Philip VI of France, to intervene and block the marriage.
 She proposed her sons, Robert, Prince of Taranto and Louis, as suitable husbands for Joanna and Maria.
 The Pope was resolute and issued a bull on 30 June 1331, ordering that Joanna and her sister were to marry Charles I's sons.
 Initially, Charles I's eldest son, Louis, was designated for husband to Joanna.
 His younger brother, Andrew, was only Louis's substitute in case of his premature death.
 At one point during the negotiations, Charles I changed his decision and appointed Andrew to marry Joanna.